Sustainability: regulatory landscape

-Climate change and sustainability issues have gained unprecedented importance globally, with growing concern among society and consumers.
-On the one hand, investors are demanding greater transparency regarding ESG (Environmental, Social and Governance) risk management and, on the other, the market for green and sustainable products is growing rapidly.
-These changes are driven by government agendas and initiatives from regulators and supervisors to meet the commitments of the Paris agreement and to issue regulation that addresses these new needs and provides certainty and transparency for investors.
+Climate change and sustainability issues have gained unprecedented prominence around the world, with growing concern among society and consumers.
+At the same time, investors are demanding greater transparency on ESG risk management, and the market for sustainable products is growing rapidly.
+These changes are being driven by government agendas and initiatives from regulators and supervisors to meet the commitments of the Paris agreement and to issue regulations that address these new needs and provide certainty and transparency for investors.

 Sustainability: Regulatory Landscape